 17. Remain Conscious

-As the vehicle's second-in-command, you are the first line of defense against the local constabulary.
+As the vehicle’s second-in-command, you are the first line of defense against the local constabulary.
 Whether your driver enjoys speeding, switching lanes without a signal, or placing high stakes bets on illegal underground mixed martial arts competitions, it falls upon you to ensure that these questionable activities may be conducted without interference by local law enforcement.
 Indeed, your shotgun designation makes you the top accomplice to any and all behavior which might result in a road-side stop.
-Thus, the shotgun rider must keep his or her eyes cast on the road ahead at all times.
+Thus, the shotgun rider must keep his or her eyes cast on the road and mirrors at all times.
 It is your vigilance that could be the difference between a smooth ride and an unwanted brush with the fuzz.

 19. Silence Your Inner-Critic